Dig Comics: History

 Dig Comics was conceived by writer and director Miguel Cima, and shot on location in Los Angeles, California.
 Further produced clips and videos were also shot in Los Angeles as well as Paris, France.

 After the film's release in 2009, it was screened at a number of film festivals.
-It won the Best Documentary category at San Diego Comic Con International Film Festival, in 2009.
+It won the Best Documentary category at the San Diego Comic-Con International Film Festival in 2009.

 Reception

 Overall the documentary short was received positively.
 Actor and producer Edward James Olmos expressed support for the film.: Comics Alliance pointed out that high price of comic books in recent years and the increase in media channels competing for consumer dollars are not mentioned as possible factors contributing to the decline in sales.